JiayaoLi00/CMPE255/README.md

 We choose babbage-001 as our embedding model for its ability to capture text features, which is best- suited for resume classification tasks.
 We then utilized Random Forest as the classifier after feature embedding.

+### Discussion

+#### LSTM
+With a 70/30 split dataset (training/holdout), LSTM’s accuracy was only 44.3\%.
+Although LSTM fixes Recurent Neural Network’s (RNN) vanishing gradient problem.
+However, it still does not perform well when processing longer texts.
+The character limit of LSTM is only 50 characters.
+Since LSTM suffers from long sequences of text, it led to worst accuracy compared to the other models in this project.
+For example, Java Developer had the highest error.
+LSTM only resulted an accuracy of 44\%.
+I suspect the low accuracy was due to the number of epoch set on the model.

+#### TF-IDF + Logistic Regression
+With a 70/30 split dataset (training/holdout), TF-IDF - Logistic Regression was 98.9\% accurate.
+TF-IDF with Logistic Regression gave us the best accuracy compared to the other models.
+The Logistic Regression model predicted the category of resume.
+It gave us a 99\% accuracy rate using the test data.
+TF-IDF doesn’t have a character limit, so it performed better than GPT-3 and BERT.
+Only Java Developer and Testing were predicted wrong.

+#### TF-IDF + Random Forest
+TF-IDF - Random Forest gave us an accuracy of 97.1\%, which is the third highest among all models we have explored, slightly lower than using Logistic Regression as the classifier.
+The main difference between random forest and logistic regression is that random forest can be used for both regression and classification, while logistic regression could only be used for classification.

+#### TF-IDF + Multinominal Naive Bayes
+The accuracy for TF-IDF + Multinomial Naive Bayes on training data is 88.4\%, which is significantly lower than TF-IDF with the other two classifiers (random forest and logistic regression).
+One possible reason is that, Naive Bayes is a probabilistic classifier that makes strong assumptions about the independence of the features, which is usually not realistic.

+#### BERT
+The model worked well with a high accuracy of 96.1\% in the 70/30 testing/hold out set.
+The errors were Automation Testing accuracy: 5/8, DevOps Engineer accuracy: 16/17, DotNet Developer accuracy: 1/8.
+This seems to be because Automation testing, DevOps and DotNet Developer have very similar coding related requirements to each other and as such have similar keywords.
+When I dropped the trainin/hold out from 70/30 to 50/50, the accuracy went down to 88.6\%.
+This is expected because the training set got smaller.
+The errors also became more diverse to Mechanical Engineer accuracy: 13/20, Business Analyst accuracy: 8/14, SAP Developer accuracy: 0/12, Automation Testing accuracy: 3/13, DevOps Engineer accuracy: 25/27, ETL Developer accuracy: 14/20, DotNet Developer accuracy: 2/14 as the model was having a harder time determining categories from each other beyond just developers.
+The 512 word limit does not seem to have too much of an impact on the model as 96.1\% accuracy is quite high.
+The model took about 10 minutes to train which isn't too bad.
+This model is significantly better than the LSTM model (44.3\% accuracy.)
+This makes sense because both models have character limits, but the LSTM has a character limit of only 50 characters13.

+#### GPT-3 + Logistic
+With a 70/30 training/hold out set, this model performed unexpectedly poorly at only 88.6\% accuracy.
+This is lower accuracy than the TF-IDF + logistic model at 98.9\% accuracy.
+This could be because GPT3 has a maximum character limit of 2048 word tokens (question + answer).
+Our resumes are quite large (many of them are 2000+ words) so the GPT-3 may be unable to take advantage of all of this data.
+In contrast, TF-IDF has no character limit.
+Looking at the errors for GPT-3 logistic, the errors are in Automation Testing, Java Developer, DevOps engineer, Sap developer, Network Security Engineer, DotNet Engineer, Database, Operations Manager, Business Analyst, HR, Civil Engineer, and Mechanical Engineer.
+Unlike BERT in which the errors were limited to the developer resumes which were all very similar.
+For GPT-3, the errors were more broad as the algorithm struggles to classify more general resumes.

+#### GPT-3 + Random Forest
+With random forest as the classifier, GPT-3 gave us an accuracy of 98.0\%, which is the second highest, slightly lower than TF-IDF + Logistic Regression by 0.9\%.
+One possible reason for the satisfactory performance is the complicated architecture of GPT-3, which involves multi-layers of transformer encoders with multi-attention head.
+In addition, GPT-3 was trained on huge amount of data, which helps it to perform well on various natural language processing tasks.

+## Conclusion

+From our experiments, we have seen some surprising findings.
+TF-IDF with logistic regression out performed GPT-3 with logistic regression.
+We believe this is because the newer transformer models have a character limit (512 for BERT and 2048 for GPT-3).
+Because our resumes are so long, TF-IDF was able to capitalize on that data while GPT-3 was not.
+However, we have also seen the opposite happen with TF-IDF with random forest as compared to GPT-3 with random forest.
+The GPT-3 model actually outperformed TF-IDF by 1\%.
+In this particular case, the richness of the TF-IDF encoding must have outweighed the fact that there is less data compared to the encoding for TF- IDF.
+The fact that it was only a 1\% difference can be attributed to the fact that the additional data available to TF-IDF helped offset the lack of richness in their encoding as compared to the transformer model.
+In terms of the classification models, logistic regression performed the best, followed by random forest and finally multinomial naive bayes.
+This was surprising to us because our data is very stratified (25 different classes) so we thought that a multinomial model such as multinominal naive bayes would have performed better.
+However, more complicated models are not always better and in our case, a simpler logistic model performed the best.
+Finally, the older pure deep models for encoding + classification (LSTM) are significantly worse than the new transformer models such as BERT.
+Not only was the accuracy significantly worse (44\% for LSTM compared to 96\% for BERT), but the program also ran significantly slower.
+All in all, we have learned that transformers are not a one size fits all solution to the language classification problem.
+Additionally, training transformers models is a time consuming task whereas TF-IDF is incredibly fast.
+To compound this cost problem, transformers such as GPT-3 not only have a large time cost, but also a large monetary cost to them.

 ## Reference